Surgery marks the beginning of a journey that will change your body – and your life.

 - Don't overeat out of kindness to others – do what's right for you.

-- Always eat from a small plate and use small utensils.
-This will help ensure small portions.
+- Always eat from a small plate.
+This helps ensure small portions.

 Nutrition Counseling for Weight Loss Surgery